Training

 The dataloader file also describes the files used for training, validation and testing, and the datasplit For machine learning, we separate our data into: training data, used to train the model; validation data, used to assess various version of the model throughout the model development process; and test data, used to assess a final version of the model.
 Best practice is to separate the data in time, ensuring the validation and test data are suitably independent from the training data.

-We define the start and end time of each section of the data.
+For each dataset your_dataset_name, we define the start and end time of each section of the data.
 This can be given as a full date, or just the year, or year and month, in these cases the first of the month/first of the year is used.

 By default, every variable within the dataset is used.
 If this is not

-desired, variables can be listed within drop
+desired, variables can be listed within drop and they won’t be used.

 Conversely, if only a few variables from the file are needed select